sat0yu/NHK4S/README.md

 - Optimized display of NHK for School website for Android TV
 - Navigation compatible with Google TV Streamer remote control
 - Full-screen content viewing
+- **Domain restriction**: Only allows access to NHK domains for security

 ## Technical Specifications